-The Department of Education and Training is committed to the protection of privacy and must comply with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act) when handling any personal information and sensitive information.
+The Department of Education, Skills and Employment is committed to the protection of privacy and must comply with the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act) when handling any personal information and sensitive information.

-The Australian Early Development Census (AEDC) is an Australian Government initiative managed by the Department of Education and Training in partnership with state and territory governments, The Royal Children’s Hospital Centre for Community Child Health in Melbourne, the Murdoch Children’s Research Institute, and the Telethon Kids Institute, Perth.
+The Australian Early Development Census (AEDC) is an Australian Government initiative managed by the Department of Education, Skills and Employment in partnership with state and territory governments, The Royal Children’s Hospital Centre for Community Child Health in Melbourne, the Murdoch Children’s Research Institute, and the Telethon Kids Institute, Perth.

 State and territory governments and non-government school systems involved in the collection of personal information for the AEDC are also committed to the protection of privacy and must comply with applicable privacy legislation and policies in their respective jurisdictions.

-The Department of Education and Training engages a number of contracted service providers to assist with the collection and management of AEDC data and data linkage.
+The department engages a number of contracted service providers to assist with the collection and management of AEDC data and data linkage.
 These service providers are contractually required to comply with the APPs as if they were an APP agency under the Privacy Act.

 At all stages of the AEDC data collection and reporting processes, the privacy of individuals is protected in accordance with the APPs and, where applicable, relevant state and territory privacy legislation and policies.